ResMem: Learn what you can and memorize the rest: Theoretical results

 \section{Theoretical results}

-As discussed in Section \ref{sec:method}, ResMem yields the largest improvement when implicit memorization is infeasible.
-We provide a concrete result (cf. Theorem~\ref{thm:test-loss-ltm}) that characterizes the benefit of ResMem in a stylized linear regression setting.
+As discussed in Section \ref{sec:applicable}, ResMem yields the largest improvement when implicit memorization is infeasible.
+In this section, we formulate (cf. Section \ref{sec:thy-formulation}) and analyze (cf. Theorem~\ref{thm:test-loss-ltm}) a stylized linear regression problem that concretizes such a setting.

+Recall that ResMem (Figure \ref{fig:cartoon}) involves first training a base neural network $f_\nn$, and then fitting the residual of $f_\nn$ on the same training data using a nearest-neighbor regressor $r_\knn$.
+For feasibility of theoretical analysis, we simplify $f_\nn$ with a single layer linear neural network, i.e. linear regression, and we consider $1$-nearest neighbor instead of $k$-nearest neighbor to memorize the residual of this network.
+Our results suggests that ResMem improves test-time generalization by augmenting the capacity of the base model with a non-parametric nearest-neighbor component.